akirasoft/keptn-springoneplatform/README.md

 <details><summary>Details about this step</summary>

 **Note**: Internally, this script will perform the following:
 1. Clone https://github.com/keptn/installer.
-This repo has the cred.sav templates for building a creds.json file that the keptn CLI can use as an argument
+This repo has the cred.sav templates for building a creds.json file that the Keptn CLI can use as an argument
 1. Use the values we already captured in the ```2-enterInstallationScriptInputs.sh``` script to create the creds.json file
 1. Run the ```keptn install -c=creds.json --platform=<Cluster>```
 1. Run the `Show Keptn` helper script